-You can install the plugin manually, or directly from your WordPress dashboard.
+You can install Duplicate Post manually, or install it directly from your dashboard.

-To install a plugin directly from your dashboard, do the following:
+To install the plugin from your dashboard, do the following:

-In the main menu of your admin area, click on Plugins > Add New …
+Log into your admin section and click on Plugins > Add New …

 (Plugins – Add New)

-Here you can search for, upload, and install plugins.
-Type in a search term into the ‘keyword’ field (e.g. “clone“, “clone page“, etc.) …
+In this section, you can search for, upload, and install plugins.
+Type in a search word into the ‘keyword’ field (e.g. “clone“, “clone posts“, etc.) …

-Find the plugin on the results screen and click the ‘Install Now’ button …
+Locate the plugin on the results panel and click the ‘Install Now’ button …

 Next, activate the plugin …

-Once your plugin has been activated, the next step is to configure the plugin’s settings …
+Once you have activated your plugin, the next step is to configure the plugin’s settings …

-You can configure the settings from the Plugins area by clicking on ‘Settings’ below the plugin name …
+You can configure the plugin’s settings from the Plugins area by clicking on ‘Settings’ below the title of the plugin …

-You can also get to the plugin’s settings by logging into your WordPress admin section, then going to the navigation menu and choosing Settings > Duplicate Post …
+You can also get to the plugin’s settings by logging into your WordPress admin section, then going to the admin navigation menu and clicking on Settings > Duplicate Post …

-Go through these options and configure your settings, then click ‘Save Changes’ to update your settings …
+Go through these options and configure your plugin settings and click ‘Save Changes’ to update your changes …

 For more details, go here}:

-Now, when you go into your Posts or Pages screen, you should see a link allowing you to duplicate your post/page …
+Now, when you go into your Posts or Pages screen, you will see enabling you to duplicate your page/post …

-If you click the ‘Clone’ link, your post/page will be cloned, but it won’t be published.
+If you click ’Clone’, the post/page will be duplicated, but it won’t be published.
 Instead, it will be saved as a draft.
-Clicking the ‘New Draft’ link will also clone your page/post and open it in the Page/Post editor …
+Clicking ‘New Draft’, and open it in the Post/Page editor …

-Typically, when a page or post is duplicated, a “2” is added to the end of the slug …
+Typically, when you duplicate posts or pages, WordPress adds the number “2” to the end of the slug …

 (Cloning affects the permalink of your page/post)

-Unless your intention is to split the content into parts, you should consider changing the title of your post and the post URL.
+Unless your plan is to keep the same slug, you should consider modifying the post’s title and your URL.

-If you need help editing posts/pages and understanding how permalinks work, see the “Related Tutorials And Articles section below.
+If you need help editing pages/posts and understanding how permalinks work, see the “Related Tutorials And Articles section below.

 Congratulations!
-Now you know how to copy a post or page in WordPress.
+Now you know how to easily copy a WordPress post or page.

-The tutorials and articles below are useful for gaining a better understanding of topics discussed above, and for learning how to get more benefit from using posts in WordPress:
+The articles and tutorials below will help you gain a better understanding of topics discussed above, and learn how to get more benefit from using WordPress posts: